doctrine/DoctrineModule/docs/hydrator.md

 behaviour to work by reference (that is to say that the hydrator will access the properties through Reflection API, and hence bypass any logic you may include in your setters/getters).

-To change the behaviour, just give the third parameter of the constructor to false:
+To change the behaviour, just give the second parameter of the constructor to false:

 ```php
 use DoctrineModule\Stdlib\Hydrator\DoctrineObject as DoctrineHydrator;